rombrew/phobia/doc/IntegritySelfTest.md

 This page describes how to verify the electrical integrity of PMC hardware.

-**WARNING**: The procedures listed here are MUST DO in case of new hardware first power up.
+**WARNING**: The self-test procedures listed here are MUST DO in case of new hardware first power up.

 ## Automated Self Test